gingergeek8192/ElectronSolverr/README.md

 ## HTML Response Body

 On the *first* solve, the HTML response body is not returned.
 This is intentional, as Jackett only requires the cookie and user agent.
-For clients that expect the `response` field to be populated on *every* `response`, awaiting `afterSolve` before returning the result would provide the HTML — at the cost of awaiting the axios request.
+For clients that expect HTML field to be populated on *every* response, awaiting `afterSolve` before returning the result would provide the HTML — at the cost of awaiting the axios request.

 ## Notes